HernanLe100/Godot_Data_Structures/README.md

 ## Minimum Spanning Tree
 MinSpanTree.gd
-- given an array of Vector2 points, this script will return a spanning tree (as a WeightedGraph) with the shortest edge sum
+- Given an array of Vector2 points, this script will return a spanning tree (as a WeightedGraph) with the shortest edge sum.
 - used WeightedGraph.gd

 ## Edge